Sean Stuart: Company Name with Colin Hanks

 Soon after his departure from DirecTV, Stuart formed a new media venture, Company Name, with actor/director Colin Hanks, and began production on their first documentary film All Things Must Pass: The Rise and Fall of Tower Records.
 The film premiered at the South by Southwest (SXSW) Film Festival in 2015, and documented the history and eventual closure of Tower Records.

 In 2017, Stuart and Hanks produced Eagles of Death Metal: Nos Amis (Our Friends), a documentary that followed the return of the band Eagles of Death Metal to Paris after the 2015 Bataclan Theatre attack.
 The film focused on band members Josh Homme and Jesse Hughes as they resumed performing in Paris just months after the tragic event.
 The documentary aired on HBO and received two nominations at the 2017 Critics' Choice Documentary Awards.

 Through their production company, Stuart and Hanks have produced numerous projects for ESPN and their 30 for 30 and FiveThirtyEight brands.
-Notable works include Say Hey, Willie Mays! for HBO Sports and Thriller 40 with Sony Music for Paramount+.
-The duo is currently producing the upcoming Untitled John Candy documentary with Maximum Effort for Amazon MGM Studios.
+Notable works include Say Hey, Willie Mays! for HBO Sports, Thriller 40 with Sony Music for Paramount+, and the 2026 PGA Award winning documentary John Candy: I Like Me with Maximum Effort for Amazon MGM Studios.

 Sutter Road Picture Company

 Stuart is the founder and president of Sutter Road Picture Company.
 Through Sutter Road, he has produced over 20 documentary films and television series.
-His work has received six Emmy Award nominations, including one win for What's My Name: Muhammad Ali in the Outstanding Sports Documentary category.
+His work has received seven Emmy Award nominations, including one win for What's My Name: Muhammad Ali in the Outstanding Sports Documentary category.
 He has won a Grammy Award for Jazz Fest: A New Orleans Story, which won Best Music Film at the 2023 Grammy Awards.

 Stuart and Sutter Road's other recent films include Chowchilla, Elizabeth Taylor: The Lost Tapes, Willie Nelson & Family, The Blue Angels, Diane von Furstenberg: Woman in Charge, and Road Diary: Bruce Springsteen and the E Street Band.